AMIS-Services/sig-web-security/angular/EXERCISE.md

 File `/layouts/navbar/navbar.component.html` holds the html for the navigation bar.
 Find the Administrator option and notice that it has a structural directive: jhiHasAnyAuthority.
 This directive accepts an authority (or list of authorities) and dynamically renders the html if the current user has any of those authorities.

-Note that `strutural directives` are a special class of directives (prefixed with a \*); they accept a templateRef, referencing the html structure the directive is attached to, and a viewContainerRef, referincing the location of the directive in the html template.
+Note that `structural directives` are a special class of directives (prefixed with a \*); they accept a templateRef, referencing the html structure the directive is attached to, and a viewContainerRef, referencing the location of the directive in the html template.
 Well known structural directives such as `ngIf` and `ngFor` can remove the html structure from the template (using `this.viewContainerRef.clear()`) or add/replicate it respectively (using `this.viewContainerRef.createEmbeddedView(this.templateRef)`).

 See `/shared/auth/has-any-authority.directive.ts` for the jhiHasAnyAuthority directive.
 This directive accepts an authority (or list of authorities).
 It has an updateView function that clears the viewContainerRef and conditionally renders the html structure.
 Currently it always renders the html structure.
 Add code to only render the html structure if the current user has any of the required authorities.